tu-studio/osc-kreuz/docs/docs/development/architecture.md

 The OSC-Listeners run as `BlockingOSCUDPServers` in seperate Threads

+### OSC-Message Signalflow

-### what happens when an OSC-Message containing data is received
+When an OSC data message is received the following happens:

 The `BlockingOSCUDPServers` running on this port calls the OSC handler function of this OSC path using the osc_data_dispatcher.

 Lets assume we received positional data, then `osc_handler_position` is called.
 After validation of the source id, the SoundObject with this source_index is updated using the setPosition() function.
 If the position was actually changed afterwards the osc_handler calls the function `OSCComCenter.notifyRenderClientsForUpdate` with the name of the update-function used by the BaseReceiver, `"sourcePositionChanged"` and the source index.

 The `OSCComCenter` then iterates over all receivers, gets the update-function by name using `getattr()` and calls it.
 If a receiver does not overwrite this function, nothing happens.
 We'll assume the receiver is a basic `SpatialReceiver`, other Receivers do and should follow the same logic.

 From `sourcePositionChanged()`, a PositionUpdate is added to this receivers update queue with correct the source index.